Chapter Summary

 Historical & Cultural Context

-A Journey Toward the Heart
+A Journey Toward the Heart of Judea

-The Cost of Following Jesus
+The High Cost of Following the King

-The Standards of the Kingdom
+The Standards and Rewards of the Kingdom

 1 Now when Jesus had finished these sayings, he went away from Galilee and entered the region of Judea beyond the Jordan.